seleniumbase/SeleniumBase/README.md

 pytest my_first_test.py --browser=chrome
 ```

 SeleniumBase has a very flexible [command line interface](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/customizing_test_runs.md) to change how your tests run.
-The following will run the same test from above on Firefox (geckodriver) using nosetests (although pytest is recommended over nosetests):
+The following code will run the same test from above on Firefox (geckodriver) using nosetests (<i>although pytest is recommended over nosetests</i>):

 ```
 seleniumbase install geckodriver